 Theoretical Foundations and Instructional Strategies in Nursing Education is designed to provide the foundation for understanding theories, philosophies and strategies of teaching and learning that influence nursing education.
 The course also explores ethical and legal issues in nursing education.
 Theoretical Foundations and Instructional Strategies in Nursing Education should be scheduled as the first of the five courses in the Nurse Educator specialty area.
-The nursing education Practicums must be scheduled last in the MSN degree nurse educator program.
+The nursing education Practicums must be scheduled last in the Master of Science in Nursing (MSN) degree nurse educator program.